abetusk/dev/projects/laser-spike/laser-spike.md

   in a watchdog timer to make sure it doesn't get into a bad state as well as put ferrite cores onto critical lines to try to help reduce noise introduced by other components.
 * Fastening the electronics housing to the jacket is done in a haphazard way.
-In the future I would try and come up with a solution more securely fastens each housing onto the jacket.
+In the future I would try and come up with a solution that more securely fastens each housing onto the jacket.
 * The laser diode wires were loose, to a certain degree, in the jacket lining interface.
 It might be better to staple these to the jacket to make sure they're more secure and won't interfere with hands or arms.
 * The screws that poke through the jacket aren't comfortable and take up unnecessary space.
 Either choosing an